mindsphere/mindsphere.github.io/docs/mindconnect-nodejs/markdown-help/sdi-file-upload.md

   Examples:

-    mc sdi-file-upload --file  			 upload file to SDI
+    mdsp sdi-file-upload --file  			 upload file to SDI

   Restriction:

-    This works only for SDI only tenants (without Integrated Data Lake) If you are MindSphere Integrated Data Lake Customer use mc data-lake --mode upload command instead.
+    This works only for SDI only tenants (without Integrated Data Lake) If you are MindSphere Integrated Data Lake Customer use mdsp data-lake --mode upload command instead.

 ```